saumyaariyawansha/Python_Project/README.md

 # The Analysis

-## What are the most demanded skills for the top 3 most popular data roles?
+## 1. What are the most demanded skills for the top 3 most popular data roles?

 To do this, first I filtered out the most popular job titles among all the data job roles and then get the top 5 skills required for each of the job roles.
 This query can be used as a highlighted as for which skills to focus more when applying for a specific job title.

 View my notebok with detailed steps here:
 [Skills_demand.ipynb](Project/Skills_demand.ipynb)

-### Visualize data
+### Visualize Data

 ```python